-Simply put, Not Secure warnings when a user/customer visits to your website is bad for business.
-It can be frustrating, the “rules” on Internet change so often it’s hard to keep up.
-Being a website owner, you have responsibility to your users to make sure any data they enter is protected.
+I get it, it can be frustrating with the “rules” on the Internet change so often.
+It’s hard to keep up.
+Being a website owner, you have a responsibility to your users to make sure your website is secure.
+Any data they enter needs to be protected.

 Early in 2017, Google Chrome web browser has started displaying a Not Secure warning in the browser address bar if you have a form on your website that collects private information like a password or credit card number.

 This does not pertain to just eCommerce website forms collecting credit card information, this applies to ALL forms, your login forms, even your website contact form.
 Firefox browser has implemented similar not secure warnings, and actively promote using HTTPS on all websites.